 This type of system fault occurs as a result of a momentary disturbance in the panel's microprocessor.
 Suggested action:

-Resetting the panel should clear the fault.
+1. Reset the panel to clear the fault.
 If the fault persists, the Main Control PCB is faulty and must be replaced.